-The table below reflects the amount of accrued liabilities recorded in the Condensed Consolidated Balance Sheet at March 31, 2007 and December 31, 2006 to cover probable environmental response actions:
+The table below reflects the amount of accrued liabilities recorded in the Condensed Consolidated Balance Sheet at June 30, 2007 and December 31, 2006 to cover probable environmental response actions:

-Ma March 31, 2007 mber 31,
+J June 30, 2007 cember 31, 2006

-2 2006

-(In thousands)
+(In thou sands)

-Current \$ 1,962 \$ 1,962
+Current \$ 1,362 \$ 1,962

-Noncurrent 6,845 6,760
+Noncurrent 7,151 6,760

-Total Environmental Liabilities \$ 8,807 \$ 8,722
+Total Environmental Liabilities \$ 8,513 \$ 8,722

 Air Quality Control.
-The U.S. EPA issued a final rule on regional ozone control (NOx SIP Call) in April 2004 that impacts the Company in two midwestern states, Indiana and Illinois.
-Based on a U.S. EPA guidance document negotiated with gas industry representatives in 2002, the Company is required in states that follow the U.S. EPA guidance to reduce nitrogen oxide (NOx) emissions by 82 percent on the identified large internal combustion engines and will be able to trade off engines within the Company in an effort to create a cost effective NOx reduction solution.
-The final implementation date is May 2007.
-The rule will affect 20 large internal combustion engines on the Company's system in Illinois and Indiana with an approximate cost of \$22.3 million for capital improvements through 2007, based on current projections.
-Approximately \$21.7 million of the \$22.3 million of capital expenditures has been incurred as of March 31, 2007.
+The U.S. EPA issued a final rule on regional ozone control (Nox SIP Call) in April 2004 that impacts the Company in two midwestern states: Indiana and Illinois.
+Based on a U.S. EPA guidance document negotiated with gas industry representatives in 2002, the Company is required in states that follow the U.S. EPA guidance to reduce nitrogen oxide (Nox) emissions by 82 percent on the identified large internal combustion engines.
+The rule, which had a final implementation date of May 2007, affected 20 large internal combustion engines on the Company's system in Illinois and Indiana with an approximate cost of \$22 million for capital improvements which has been incurred as of June 30, 2007.
 Indiana has promulgated state regulations to address the requirements of the NOx SIP Call rule that essentially follow the U.S. EPA guidance.

 In early April, 2007 the IEPA proposed a rule to the Illinois Pollution Control Board (IPCB) for adoption to control NOx emissions from reciprocating engines and turbines, including a provision applying the rule beyond issues addressed by federal provisions, pursuant to a blanket statewide application.
 The proposed Illinois rule requires controls on engines regulated under the U.S. EPA NOX SIP Call by May 1, 2007 and the remaining engines by January 1, 2011.
 The state is requiring the controls to comply with U.S. EPA rules regarding the NOX SIP Call, ozone non-attainment and fine particulate standards.
-However, the statewide applicability provision proposed by the IEPA reaches beyond federal requirements without apparent justification.
+However, the statewide applicability provision proposed by the IEPA reaches beyond federal requirements without apparent justification and serves as the primary driver of costs for PEPL and Trunkline.
+As proposed, the rule applies to all PEPL and Trunkline stations in Illinois.
+Preliminary estimates indicate compliance with the proposed rule would require minimum capital expenditures of approximately \$45 million for emission controls in addition to the \$22 million associated with the federally based NOx reductions described above.
 A pipeline consortium including PEPL and Trunkline filed an objection to the rule on April 16, 2007 requesting the IPCB to bifurcate and address separately the statewide applicability provision.
 The pipeline consortium specifically objected to treatment of the statewide applicability issue under an Illinois "Fast Track" rulemaking process.
-The Fast Track rulemaking process was developed and premised on meeting federally driven requirements.
-In an order dated April 19, 2007, the IPCB set in motion a schedule of hearings based on the Fast Track process pending the IPCB's ruling on the objections.
-The IEPA filed a response to the objections on May 1, 2007.
-The first hearing is scheduled to start on May 21, 2007.
-The statewide applicability portion of the proposed Illinois rule serves as the primary driver of costs for PEPL and Trunkline.
-As currently proposed, the rule applies to all PEPL and Trunkline stations in Illinois.
-Preliminary estimates indicate compliance with the proposed rule would require minimum capital expenditures of approximately \$45 million for emission controls in addition to the \$22.3 million associated with federally based NOx reductions described above.
+In early May, the pipeline consortium filed for a preliminary injunction in state court challenging the application of the Fast Track process.
+On May 17, 2007, the IPCB ruled in favor of the pipeline consortium by bifurcating the statewide applicability provision from the rest of the proposed rule.
+The first hearing for the bifurcated statewide applicability portion of the rule is set for September 18, 2007.
+On June 18, 2007, the IEPA filed a Motion for Reconsideration of the IPCB ruling bifurcating the proposed rule.
+The pipeline consortium Respons